How to lose weight during the menopause?

 Poor sleep

-Gaining weight around the waistline and especially at menopausal age can increase your risk of certain conditions like diabetes, heart diseases and cancer.
+Gaining weight around the waistline and especially at menopausal age can increase your risk of certain conditions like diabetes, heart disease and cancer.
 Therefore, it is important to address weight gain during menopause as soon as possible.

 Weight loss tips during menopause